jungjung917/StatisticalInference/README.md

 # StatisticalInference
-This is a course-project of Coursera Statistical Inference course.
-Part1: performing exponantial simulation
-Part2:
+This is the project for the statistical inference class.
+The project consists of two parts:
+1. A simulation exercise.
+2. Basic inferential data analysis.